uelichueli/swiyu-admin-ch.github.io/_pages/trust-infrastructure.md

 ### User Story 4: As a Holder I want to trust the Verifier

 Holders trust Verifiers based on the accuracy of their entry in the Trust registry and their own assessment on whether the verifier is a trustworthy party to share the personal data being requested.
 This trust is also built on Trust Registry onboarding processes, that provide an initial quality gate for parties to even enter the ecosystem.
 Individually holders expect that Verifiers will respect privacy and use credentials appropriately.

+For deeper insights, read our explanations and notes about [security and privacy](https://swiyu-admin-ch.github.io/security-privacy/)